 FAQs

-Polycarbonate is a durable, transparent thermoplastic material known for its high impact resistance and optical clarity.
+It is a durable, transparent thermoplastic material known for its high impact resistance and optical clarity.

-Polycarbonate is a versatile material used in various applications, including eyewear, electronics, automotive parts, and construction materials.
+Various applications use it, including eyewear, electronics, automotive parts, and construction materials.